 - 5 Homes Sold

 The data in the MLS tells a story.
 It may not tell the whole story yet when analyzed by Kathleen Daniels, CPRES, the data is telling.
 Let’s look at the snapshot of the highest and lowest price of homes sold in November.

-The highest price home sold was a single family home located in Santa Clara 95051.
-The home has 3 bedrooms, 2 bathrooms, approximately 1,240 square feet of living space on a 6,251 square foot lot.
+The highest price home sold was a single-family home located in Santa Clara 95051.
+The home has 3 bedrooms, 2 bathrooms, and approximately 1,240 square feet of living space on a 6,251 square foot lot.
 The home is 62 years old.

 The lowest price home sold was a single-family home in Gilroy 95020.
-It has 4 bedrooms, 2 bathrooms, and approximately 2,150 square feet of living space and a 6,870 square foot lot.
-The home listed on August 22, 2018.
-The home was marketed as a “fixer upper” at a list price of $720,000.
+It has 4 bedrooms, 2 bathrooms, approximately 2,150 square feet of living space, and a 6,870 square foot lot.
+The home was listed on August 22, 2018.
+The home was marketed as a “fixer-upper” at a list price of $720,000.

 On September 24, 2018, the price was reduced to $670,000.